emirhandur9/HopHopHopClone/README.md

 # HopHopHopClone
-I cloned the HopHopHop game that developed by Ketchapp
+I cloned the HopHopHop game that developed by Ketchapp.

+--This project is almost done.